shplash/IPAID/README.md

 A lightweight iPhone IPA bundle identifier editor.

-Built for SideStore / AltStore style workflows where an app needs to update over an existing install without taking another App ID slot or losing app data.
+Built for SideStore / AltStore workflows where an app needs to update over an existing install without consuming another App ID slot or losing app data.

 ---